pavisj/end2-nlp-pavithra/session-10/readme.md

 In the above code snippet we assign a number to each word which is stored in a dictionary **word2index** and we store the corresponding vector of the word in the **vectors** list

+<sos> and <eos> tokens will have 0 and 1 index and we swap the words at these locations to incorporate the sos and eos tokens

 We also create a dictionary to store each word and its vector as a key-value pair

 ```